-NMH's local health services must cope sustainably with increasing demands for services across our district.
+Our people are the key to ensuring NMH can sustainably respond to increasing demands for services across our district.

-NMH has local alliances through which we partner with primary care and other stakeholders to provide and improve local health service integration.
+NMH has local alliances through which we partner with primary care and other stakeholders to provide and improve health service integration.
 This partnership model approach also assists in attracting and retaining qualified and trained staff within the NMH workforce.